at4pm/gdguessr/README.md

 # gdguessr
-a guessing bot
+a guessing bot for Creators in the Geometry Dash Community!
-i dont know any markdown
-someone help me im dying
+Release date sometime in 2077 lmao